happun/Dynamite-Git-Example/README.md

 # Dynamite-Git-Example
-A throwaway repo for a Git tutorial
+A throwaway experimental repo for a Git tutorial
 *
 * Let's learn git basics together!